ldl_solve#

 The input to this function is the LDL factor of \(\mathbf{A}\) ( and not \(\mathbf{A}\) itself).
 Namely, if

-is the factor \(\mathbf{L} \mathbf{D} \mathbf{L}^{\intercal}\) where\[\mathbf{A}_{[:m, :m]} = \mathbf{P}_{[:m, :m]} \mathbf{L}_{[:m, :m]} \mathbf{D}_{[:m, :m]} \mathbf{L}_{[:m, :m]}^{\intercal} \mathbf{P}_{[:m, :m]}^{\intercal}.\]Similarly, if
+lower=True, it is assumed that the input argumentlduis the factor \(\mathbf{L} \mathbf{D} \mathbf{L}^{\intercal}\) where\[\mathbf{A}_{[:m, :m]} = \mathbf{P}_{[:m, :m]} \mathbf{L}_{[:m, :m]} \mathbf{D}_{[:m, :m]} \mathbf{L}_{[:m, :m]}^{\intercal} \mathbf{P}_{[:m, :m]}^{\intercal}.\]Similarly, if

-is the factor \(\mathbf{U} \mathbf{D} \mathbf{U}^{\intercal}\) where\[\mathbf{A}_{:m, :m} = \mathbf{P}_{[:m, :m]} \mathbf{U}_{[:m, :m]} \mathbf{D}_{[:m, :m]} \mathbf{U}_{[:m, :m]}^{\intercal} \mathbf{P}_{[:m, :m]}^{\intercal}.\]The shape of
+lower=False, it is assumed that the input argumentlduis the factor \(\mathbf{U} \mathbf{D} \mathbf{U}^{\intercal}\) where\[\mathbf{A}_{:m, :m} = \mathbf{P}_{[:m, :m]} \mathbf{U}_{[:m, :m]} \mathbf{D}_{[:m, :m]} \mathbf{U}_{[:m, :m]}^{\intercal} \mathbf{P}_{[:m, :m]}^{\intercal}.\]The shape of

-can be larger than the shape of the \(m \times m\) sub-matrix, however, its upper-left \(m \times m\) sub-matrix will be referenced during the computation.The LDL factor of a matrix can be obtained from
+lducan be larger than the shape of the \(m \times m\) sub-matrix, however, its upper-left \(m \times m\) sub-matrix will be referenced during the computation.The LDL factor of a matrix can be obtained from

 When computing LDL decomposition with